-Think it's easy deciding what Mother Nature has in store on any given winter day?
+Think it's easy to decide what Mother Nature has in store on any given winter day?
 Think again!Careful consideration is given to a host of factors when a decision is made to either open on a delayed schedule or close school.
-While most of us remain tucked in bed asleep, perhaps dreaming of what the news will be when the alarm goes off at 6 or 7 a.m., the Transportation Director Jeff Popp's workday is well underway.Mr.
-Popp sets his alarms (that's right, plural!) for 3:30 a.m. every morning during the winter season so that he can check weather and road conditions.
-In the event of bad weather, he leaves his house shortly after 3:30 am and begins driving a specific subset of the roads in Dutchess and Columbia counties that are on the district's transportation routes.
-He arrives at the transportation office by 4:30 a.m. and begins his phone calls to town highway supervisors to gather information from them and their crews on road status, and their timelines on plowing and sanding.
-He then consults with his colleagues in neighboring school districts for their statuses and circumstances.After a final check with the National Weather Service and AccuWeather for its predictions on the storm's path, duration and intensity, Mr. Popp calls the Superintendent of Schools no later than 5 a.m. for a decision to close or delay the opening of schools based on the information Mr. Popp has gathered.
+While most of us remain tucked in bed asleep, perhaps dreaming of what the decision will be when the alarm goes off at 6 or 7 a.m., the Transportation Director Anthony Curcio's workday is well underway.Mr.
+Curcio is up early every morning during the winter season so that he can check weather and road conditions.
+In the event of bad weather, he drives a specific subset of the roads in Dutchess and Columbia counties that are on the district's transportation routes.
+He makes phone calls to town highway supervisors to gather information from them and their crews on road status, and their timelines for plowing and sanding.
+He then consults with his colleagues in neighboring school districts about their status and circumstances.After a final check with the National Weather Service and AccuWeather for its predictions on the storm's path, duration and intensity, Mr. Curcio calls the Superintendent of Schools for a decision to close or delay the opening of schools based on the information Mr. Curcio has gathered.